neel07sanghvi/Todo-App-GO/README.md

 > complete 1
 Todo with ID 1 marked as completed

+> incomplete 1
+Todo with ID 1 marked as incomplete

 > update 2 Schedule dentist appointment
 Todo with ID 2 updated successfully